Updated July 2022.

 Know the risks to your caravan

 Caravans are large, awkward and can be tricky to handle when you’re not used to the extra weight dragging down the car.
-Towing a caravan can be a risky venture and the consequences of it becoming detached on a motorway during a busy holiday season, is extremely serious.
-The risks don’t stop once you’ve arrived at your destination, the nature of them just changes.
-For instance, if you towed it there, there’s nothing to stop someone towing it away again while you’re off for a swim.
+Towing a caravan can be a risky venture and the consequences of it becoming detached on a motorway or a busy road can be extremely serious.
+The risks don’t stop once you’ve arrived at your destination, the nature of them simply changes.
+For instance, if you towed it to your location, there’s nothing to stop someone towing it away again while you’re off for a swim.
 Also, most caravans are a lot easier to break into than a regular home, so your contents can be at a greater risk on holiday.

 How to minimise the risks to your caravan

 Just like a car, caravans can easily be fitted with alarms and immobilisers, with most new caravans coming with them as standard.
 You could also consider having a tracking device attached to your caravan to help you recover it in the event that it has been stolen.
-To ensure it doesn’t even get to that, why not install wheel locks, hitch locks or even ground anchors to make it far more difficult for anyone to tow away the caravan.
+To ensure it doesn’t even get to that, installing wheel locks, hitch locks or even ground anchors will make it far more difficult for anyone to tow away the caravan.

 Will my caravan insurance cover me abroad?

 For ‘touring’ caravans, most policies cover trips abroad once you remain within Europe.
-However, like everything, it is worth checking up on this before you set off.
-Things like the country you’re travelling to and the length of time you will be travelling abroad, will all play a part in the policy you receive from your provider.
-When European cover is included as standard on your policy, it is often only for a certain number of days but you can easily increase the cover period if you are planning an extensive trip.
+However, as with other policies, it is best to check this before you set off.
+Various factors will play a part in the policy details you receive from your provider, including what countries you’re travelling to and the length of time you’ll be spending abroad.
+If European cover is included as standard on your policy, this is often only for a certain number of days – but you can easily increase the cover period if you are planning an extensive trip.
 Outside of Europe, there are worldwide caravan insurance policies available for those lucky enough to be adventuring further afield.

 Additional caravan insurance cover to consider: